GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-vb-net-application-p1.md

 ## The First Steps

-The code is on paper so I need to have the entire 74 page collection of code transcribed into actual text.
+The code is on paper so I need to have the entire 74-page collection of code transcribed into actual text.
 From there I can look into building the class structure and finally running the app.

 ### Pictures!